 How do you make a protected disclosure?

-If you need to make a disclosure status with a protected disclosure, the following are the general steps that you need to consider:-
+If you need to make a protected disclosure, the following applies:-

 - Make the disclosure to your employer, unless there is good reason not to.
 If you believe your employer will either cover it up, treat you unfairly if you complained, or they have not addressed the issue after your having already notified them, then you can make the disclosure to a “prescribed person” who are independent to your employers.

 - Keep a written note at all times as evidence of your disclosure and to whom.
 This includes where you are making the initial disclosure in writing.

 You have the right not to be subjected to any detriment from your employer by any act, or any deliberate failure to act, because you have made a protected disclosure.

 This specifically includes the right not to be unfairly dismissed – whether this is disguised as a redundancy, gross misconduct, or otherwise as a result of your making a protected disclosure.

 Other detriments you may face once you have made a disclosure include: